 Have you ever been to Sweden?
 If not, I’m sure you will be amazed as well by the beautiful countryside, the relaxed atmosphere, the pureness of the nature, the friendly people, the tranquility, quaint towns and unique hotels and restaurants.

 Last month was my first ever visit to South Sweden on a road trip through Skåne and I couldn’t have been more pleasantly surprised!

-Although I knew that Sweden was huge, with a lot of countryside, nature and tranquility, and was expecting it to resemble Denmark a bit, I still felt it had a whole different vibe and was so diverse!
+Although I knew that Sweden is huge, with a lot of countryside, nature and tranquility, and was expecting it to resemble Denmark a bit, I still felt it had a whole different vibe and was so diverse!

 Next to the wide plains, rugged nature and cute towns, the most southern region of Sweden, called Skåne County, also offers beautiful beaches, National Parks and buzzing towns like Malmö.